-Karnataka Gram Panchayat election results 2020: BJP-supported candidates will win, says CM
+Karnataka Gram Panchayat election results 2020: Counting begins manually

+Bengaluru, Dec 30: Counting of votes for 5,728 Gram Panchayats in Karnataka that went for polls in two phases, begins.
+As ballot papers were used in polls other than in Bidar district where EVMs were used, the announcement of results may get delayed, polls officials said.

-Bengaluru, 30: The results of the just-concluded Gram Panchayat elections in Karnataka will be declared on Wednesday.
+The results of the just-concluded Gram Panchayat elections in Karnataka will be declared on Wednesday.
 It can be seen that counting of votes for 5,728 Gram Panchayats that went for polls in two phases on December 22 and 27 began at 8 am.

-The results are likely to be announced late as ballot papers were used in polls except in Bidar district where EVMs were used, polls officials said.

 PDP leader sought Hizbul’s support ahead of 2019 polls